webpack/webpack-dev-server/README.md

 browsers_.
 We simply don't have the resources to support every whacky browser out there.

-If you find an bug with an obscure / old browser, we would actively welcome a Pull Request to resolve the bug.
+If you find a bug with an obscure / old browser, we would actively welcome a Pull Request to resolve the bug.

 ## Support